A palm oil worker is harvesting the oil palm. Copyright: GIZ

-GIZ is implementing the project under a collaboration with The Nature Conservancy (TNC) and Climate Policy Initiative (CPI) on behalf of the German Federal Ministry for Environment, Nature Conservation and Nuclear Safety (BMU).
-The leading implementation partner is the National Development Planning Agency (BAPPENAS), while at the sub-national level the project is working with the East Kalimantan Provincial Government and the Berau District Government.
+GIZ implement the project under a collaboration with The Nature Conservancy (TNC) and Climate Policy Initiative (CPI) on behalf of the German Federal Ministry for Environment, Nature Conservation and Nuclear Safety (BMU).
+The leading implementation partner is BAPPENAS.
+At the sub-national level, the project works with the Province Government of East Kalimantan and the District Government of Berau.

 Jurisdictional approach to reducing land-based emissions associated with oil palm area development